Below Four Sauna Sessions a Week, the Mortality Curve Is Flat

 The 30-year curve nobody quotes correctly

 The Kuopio Ischemic Heart Disease cohort started in 1984.
 Middle-aged Finnish men, 2,315 of them.
-Laukkanen published the original sauna-mortality paper in 2015.
-The April 2026 update extended the same cohort another decade.
+The original sauna-mortality paper landed in 2015.
+The 2026 JAMA Internal Medicine extension added another decade of follow-up to the same cohort.

 Why minute nineteen is the whole game

-That's the mechanism.
-Endothelial repair, cardiac preconditioning via HSF1, reduced oxidized-LDL retention in the artery wall, vagal tone recovery.
+That is the mechanism.
+Endothelial repair, cardiac preconditioning, reduced oxidized-LDL retention in the artery wall, vagal tone recovery.
 Stack them up and you get a curve that looks like exercise on top of exercise.

 Why the 79°C threshold matters more than the wall thermostat

-- **<70°C (mild infrared range):** no significant CVD mortality reduction.
+Below 70°C — no significant CVD mortality reduction.

 Where cardio-only fails the inherited-risk profile

-Marcus had been doing Zone 2 — 150 minutes a week, treadmill on the rig.
-ApoB stayed at 134.
-CAC progressed.
+Marcus had been doing 150 minutes a week of Zone 2 on the treadmill in the security wing during overnight rounds.
+His ApoB stayed at 134.
+His CAC progressed.

-That's the arithmetic.
-Cardio plus sauna isn't additive.
-It's multiplicative on the inherited-risk profile.
+That is the arithmetic.
+Cardio plus sauna is not additive on the inherited-risk profile.
+It is multiplicative.

 Why rotating-shift bodies bend harder

-Cortisol stays elevated 6-9 hours longer after a graveyard than after a day shift (Niu 2015, Sleep Medicine Reviews, n=6,247: cortisol AUC +34% in rotating vs. fixed-day).
+Cortisol stays elevated 6 to 9 hours longer after a graveyard than after a day shift.

 Heat exposure modulates that curve.
-A high-temperature sauna session triggers a sharp post-session cortisol drop — parasympathetic rebound after the acute heat load, working the same HPA axis a hard lift does.
+A high-temperature sauna session triggers a sharp post-session cortisol drop.
+Parasympathetic rebound after the acute heat load, working the same axis a hard lift does.

 The protocol is most valuable to the population most likely to skip it.